omeka/omeka-s-enduser/docs/admin/settings.md

 *Enable version notifications* check this box to enable notifications for new versions of Omeka S, themes, and modules.

+*Disable JSON-LD embed* By default, Omeka embeds JSON-LD in resource browse and show pages for the purpose of machine-readable metadata discovery.
+Check this to disable embedding.

 ### Security

 ![Security settings with fields as described below](/admin/adminfiles/settings_security.png)